Kseen715/crypto-io-lr/lr3-combining-block-ciphers/README.md

 ### 3DES ECB

+Common implementations of 3DES.

 ### 3DES Inner CBC

+In an internal CBC, block cohesion occurs at each of the three stages of encryption.

 ### 3DES Outer CBC

+In an external CBC, the coupling functions as if the three encryption steps were a single, unified process.

 ### 3DES with pad

+In the 3DES with pad mode, a string of random bits half a block long is appended to the text between the first and second encryptions and between the second and third encryptions.
+This ensures that the encryption blocks overlap.

 ## Result of benchmakrs
 ![plot](https://github.com/user-attachments/assets/311a8778-fe19-4b0f-99da-e8e93da5a32f)